The Director: A Composable Behaviour System with Soft Transitions: Introduction

 Looking back at previous research on behaviour systems, the classical subsumption system~\cite{Brooks1986} provided a modular approach but lacked composability and functionality.
-Behaviour trees are modular and composable but are computationally expensive.
-They lack some functionality, such as changing actions based on the existence or absence of environment knowledge, which research aims to address~\cite{Aisu1995,Yang2021,Safronov2020}.
+Behaviour trees are modular, reactive and composable but lack complex functionality and can become cumbersome~\cite{biggar2021}.
+They cannot change actions based on the existence of environment knowledge, which research aims to address~\cite{Aisu1995,Yang2021,Safronov2020}.
 The $ABC^2$ behaviour system previously used in RoboCup used a queue-based agenda focusing on multi-agent gameplay.
 It did not facilitate smooth transitions and lacked complexity beyond multi-agent functionality.
-The Dynamic Stack Decider (DSD)~\cite{Poppinga2022} is composable and maintainable but lacks desired functionality for soft transitions.
+The Dynamic Stack Decider (DSD)~\cite{Poppinga2022} is composable and maintainable but lacks the desired functionality for soft transitions.
 The Humanoid Control Module~\cite{Bestmann2020} was incorporated with the DSD to abstract lower-level hardware modules from higher-level strategy modules and to avoid conflicts in motor control.
-It suggests that while the DSD has benefits, it alone does not provide all desired functionality for a complete behaviour system.
+It suggests that the DSD alone does not provide all desired functionality for a complete behaviour framework.

 The literature has improved over time towards composable, functional and transparent systems.
 However, each still lacks some desired functionality.
-Research often focuses on one or a few key components, such as fidelity of information~\cite{Veloso2000}, without considering all aspects needed for a general behaviour system, including transitions.
+Research often focuses on one or a few key components, such as fidelity of information~\cite{Veloso2000}, without considering all aspects needed for a general behaviour system.
 This research aims to address these gaps.

+Our framework leverages the popular publisher/subscriber pattern~\cite{Eugster2003} found in many message-passing systems.
+In this pattern, publishers distribute messages to subscribers in a loosely coupled, asynchronous manner.
+This approach is used by systems such as Robot Operating System (ROS)~\cite{Quigley2009} and NUClear~\cite{Houliston2016}.